wcravens/squirrel_squibble/Sandbox/Redux-Toolkit_Essentials-Tutorial/Part-5_Async_Logic_and_Data_Fetching.md

 a new result.
 If we return a new value, that will replace the existing state completely with whatever we return.
 (Note that if you want to manually return a new value, it's up to you to write any immutable update logic that might be needed.)

+## Adding New Posts

+We now have to update our `<AddPostForm>` so that it saves new posts in the API and not just in the store.

+### Sending Data with Thunks

+Update `postsSlice` so that it relies on the server to generate the unique id and expects the server to return the fully populated post object with all data on success.

+Redux Toolkit adds a `.unwrap()` function to the returned Promise, which will return a new Promise that either has the actual `action.payload` value from a fulfilled action, or throws an error if it's the rejected action.
+This lets us handle success and failure in the component using normal try/catch logic.
+So, we'll clear out the input fields to reset the form if the post was successfully created, and log the error to the console if it failed.